karthikrajas15/sample-crud-django-rest/README.md

+This contains sample crd operation with python Django REST API.
+Its a simple task manager application.
+You can add task, update the task, read and delete the task.

 1) create virtual environment using the following command python3 -m venv /path/vishgyanaenv
 2) After create virtual environment activate it using the command